A Comparison of Quantum Compilers using a DAG-based or phase polynomial-based Intermediate Representation: Discussion

 \subsection{The native multi-qubit interactions of the quantum computer}

-The only multi-qubit interaction that is generated by our algorithm is the CNOT gate.
+The only multi-qubit interaction that is generated by phase polynomial-based compilers is the CNOT gate.
 This makes sense from the point of view that together with arbitrary single qubit gates, this makes a universal gate set.
 However, the physical implementation of native multi-qubit interactions on current quantum hardware is generally not a CNOT.
 The devices can execute a CNOT using their native interaction and some single qubit gates, but it is not immediately a CNOT.
 Some compilation is still necessary!

 In general, it takes one of these multiqubit interactions to simulate the CNOT, making it seem that this does not affect the number of multiqubit interactions.
 However, some devices (e.g. ion-traps) allow multi-qubit interactions between all qubits.
 This would remove the need to reduce the phase gadgets into smaller interactions.